hanlinc27/ecolens/README.md

 # ReadMe.md
 ## ElleHacks 2020 Project
-Revolutionizing the way we recycle - making something new again!
+Revolutionizing the way we recycle - see change differently!

 ### Our Tech Stack:
 	* Firebase ML